solana-developers/solana-cookbook/docs/th/guides/account-maps.md

 This method of mapping accounts is not ideal because of the following reasons,

-* You will have to first initialize the account storing the `BTreeMap`, before you can insert the necessary key-value pairs to it.
+* You will have to first initialize the account storing the `BTreeMap`, before you สามารถ insert the necessary key-value pairs to it.
 Then, you will also have to store the address of this account somwhere, so as to update it every time.

-* There are memory limitations to an account, where an account can have a maximum size of **10 megabytes**, which restricts the `BTreeMap` from storing a large number of key-value pairs.
+* There are memory limitations to an account, where an account สามารถ have a maximum size of **10 megabytes**, which restricts the `BTreeMap` from storing a large number of key-value pairs.

-Hence, after considering your use-case, you can implement this method as shown below,
+Hence, after considering your use-case, you สามารถ implement this method as shown below,

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="Rust" active>